mikeazo/ucpact/README.md

 **Be sure to change Keycloak's `admin` password within `docker-compose.yml` before deployment!**

+## Additional Information

+For additional information on the Web Application or for understanding EasyUC.
+Check out the `docs` folder for additional information on both of these topics.

 ## Contact

 You can contact the UC-PACT team by reaching out to [harden@riversideresearch.org](mailto://harden@riversideresearch.org)